halos-business-support/WordpressQuickInstall/README.md

 <h2>Running Your Scripts</h2>

-To run your scripts just enter the following:
+To run your scripts just enter the following and follow the onscreen instructions:
-`sudo ./_SCRIPTNAME_`
+`sudo ./"SCRIPTNAME"`